FlorisdeWaal/AndroidUSBCamera/README.md

 mCameraHelper.initUSBMonitor(this, mUVCCameraView, mDevConnectListener);
 ```
    To be attention,mCallback is a object of interface CameraViewInterface.Callback,and it's used to be listenering surfaceView
-created or detoryed.mDevConnectListener is a object of interface UVCCameraHelper.OnMyDevConnectListener,and it's used to be listenering to detect and conntect USB device.Here is the coding order:
+created or detoryed.mDevConnectListener is a object of interface UVCCameraHelper.OnMyDevConnectListener,
+   and it's used to be listenering to detect and conntect USB device.Here is the coding order:
 ```java
 private CameraViewInterface.Callback mCallback = new CameraViewInterface.Callback mCallback(){
     @Override